Tetzaveh (You Shall Command)

 “Behold, I lay in Zion a choice stone, a precious corner stone, and he who believes in Him will not be disappointed.”
 (1 Peter 2:6)

-Because this is the Shabbat before the festival of Purim (Lots), a special reading from Deuteronomy 25:17–19 is studied in addition to the regular Scripture portion.
-It is also called the Zachor (Remembrance) reading, because it details God’s command that we remember the wickedness of Amalek:
+Because this Shabbat falls before the festival of Purim (Lots), a special reading from Deuteronomy 25:17–19 is studied in addition to the regular Scripture portion.
+This Shabbat is also called the Zachor (Remembrance) reading, because it details God’s command that we remember the wickedness of Amalek:

 “Remember what Amalek did to you on the road, on your way out of Egypt.